AtiUsm/MuseASTE/Generative-ABSA/readme.md

 # Generative ABSA

 This repo contains the data and code of re-implementation of the paper [Towards Generative Aspect-Based Sentiment Analysis](https://aclanthology.org/2021.acl-short.64.pdf) in ACL 2021, under different experiment settings.
-The original reposiory has been modified considerably to run aste task on our and semeval datasets.
+The original repository has been modified considerably to run aste task on our and semeval datasets.
 The reference to the original authors is cited below.